smithse/TTGO-Wiki/Supported-boards.md

+**Update**
+Many new boards have come into the market, so some comments on what is supported and what is not
+- You need the 433 MHz version of any board.
+- You need a board with SX1278 receiver chip.
+The SX1262 chip is NOT supported.
+(If the label that is on the receiver model does not say SX1262, then it is usually the right one)
+- There is support for boards with a simple charger chip, with the AXP192, and rudimentary (good enough) support for the AXP2101.
+- You need a traditional ESP32 chip, the S3 is not directly supported (unless you compile the code yourself and do some minor changes)

 **Important note (valid for all devices): _You need the 433 MHz version_ (the 433 MHz receiver is used as 403 MHz receiver).
 The 868/915 MHz version will not work!**

 # Recommended boards: